Special prosecutor probes perjury claim

 An order signed by Robbin Stuckert, the chief judge in DeKalb County, Illinois, appoints the State's Attorneys Appellate Prosecutor to look into whether a Seattle police officer committed perjury when she testified during the 2012 murder trial of Jack Daniel McCullough.

-The office, based in the state capital, Springfield, includes a Special Prosecutions Unit staffed with about a dozen lawyers.
+The office, based in the state capital, Springfield, includes a Special Prosecution Unit staffed with about a dozen lawyers.
 An attorney with the unit, Brian Towne, filed court papers accepting the appointment on Friday, the court clerk's office confirmed.

 Detective Irene Lau testified in 2012 that McCullough spoke of the 7-year-old victim as if he were "deeply, deeply in love with her" as she prepped him for a polygraph examination.
 Lau said his voice grew soft and he seemed wistful as he recalled her as "stunningly beautiful" with big, brown eyes.
 He said she was "lovely, lovely, lovely," the detective testified.